-⊠ ANNUAL REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF T HE SECURITIES EXC HANGE ACT OF 1934 For the fiscal year en ded December 31, 2021 ☐ TRANSITION REPORT PURSUANT TO SE ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the tra nsition period from , 20, to , 20 Commission File Number 001-41204 HOUDI OOD INC (OOP, INC. It as specified in its charte 21) Delaware 47-2869399 (State or other jurisdiction of (I.R.S.
-Employer Identification No.) incorporation or organization) identification No.) 8201 164 th Ave.
-NE Redmond, VA 98052-7615 (Address of principal executive off ices) (Zip Code) 0488, ext.
-100 (F Registrant's telephone n umber, including area coo le) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbo Nar me of each exchange on whic Common Stock HOUR The Nasdaq Capital Mar ket Securities registered pursuant to section 12(g) of the Act: 1 N/A (Title of class) N/A (Title of class) Indicate by check mark if the registrant is a well-known wn seasoned issuer, as d lefined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not require d to file reports pursuan t to Section 13 or Section ı 15(d) of the Act.
-Yes □ No  Indicate by check mark whether the registrant (1) had during the preceding 12 months (or for such shorter requirements for the past 90 days.
-Yes \square No \boxtimes Indicate by check mark whether the registrant has s Regulation S-T (§232.405 of this chapter) during the Yes \boxtimes No \square Indicate by check mark whether the registrant is a latemerging growth company.
-See the definitions of company" in Rule 12b-2 of the Exchange Act.
-(Check "large accelerated file Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting comp Emerging growth comp If an emerging growth company, indicate by check n or revised financial accounting standards provided pu xtended transition period for co omplying with any new Indicate by check mark whether the registrant has file over financial reporting under Section 404(b) of the issued its audit report. \Box
+△ ANNUAL REPORT PURSUANT TO SECTION 13 3 OR 15(d) OF T THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year er nded December 31, 2022 ☐ TRANSITION REPORT PURSUANT TO SECTION)N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition on period from , 20, to, 20 Commission File e Number 001-41204 nt as specified in its charter) Delaware 47-2869399 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) th.
+8201 164 th Ave.
+NE 00052.7615 Redmond, VA (Address of principal executive offices) 98052-7615 (7ip Code) (Address of principal executive offices) (Zip Code) (206) 385- 0488, ext.
+100 (Registr rant's telephone n number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class To rading Symbol(s Name of each exchange on which regist ered Common Stock HOUR The Nasdaq Capital Market N/A of class) 1 N/A e of class) Indicate by check mark if the registrant is a well-known sea asoned issuer, as o defined in Rule 405 of the Securities Act.
+Yes \square No \boxtimes Indicate by check mark if the registrant is not required to fi le reports pursuar nt to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes ired to be filed by Section 13 or 15(d) of the Securities Excharant was required to file such reports), and (2) has been subje , and the second v every Interactive Data File required to be submitted pursuant (or for such shorter period that the registrant was required to su e accelerated file an accelerated filer, a non-accelerated filer, a smaller reporting er," "accelerated filer," "smaller reporting company," and "en Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company \boxtimes Emerging growth company \boxtimes If an emerging growth company, indicate by check mark if or revised financial accounting standards provided pursuant as elected not to use the extended transition period for complying of the Exchange Act. \square ng with any new issued its audit report. \Box